Manage your drone business with PilotLedger — the all-in-one platform for commercial UAS operators.

 Restrictions

-Permit required to fly a drone in any Waukesha County Park.
-Free annual permit valid for one year from purchase date.
-Application done online.
+A permit is required to operate a drone in any Waukesha County Park.
+The permit is valid for one year from the purchase date.
+The no-charge application process can be completed online.

 View source